hexaxsoftwares/houx.js/README.md

 `<element onclick=()=>count++ />` ×bad
 In the ablove examples, the arrow **>** in the attribute will be misinterpreted as the end of the opening tag if they were not quoted.
 `<element onclick="()=>count++" />` √great
-For example `<element attr=myValue />` works perfectly fine, Hexax accepts non quoted attributes values once they follow the hexax attributes passing caveats.
+For example `<element attr=myValue />` works perfectly fine, Houx accepts non quoted attributes values once they follow the houx attributes passing caveats.

 Also when a binded attribute name matches your attribute value text, you can just pass the attribute while omiting the value part .
 This works like the native javascript objects option mapping.